Nick Saban: 2017 season

 In Saban's 11th season, Alabama started the season #1 in both the AP and Coaches Poll for the second consecutive year.
 This was the tenth season in a row that Alabama was #1 at some point during the season and fourth time to start the season under Saban.
 In the Chick-fil-A Kickoff Game in a matchup of top-three teams, Alabama beat #3 Florida State 24–7.
 Alabama improved to 5–0 in Chick-fil-A games and Saban improved to 11–0 against former assistant coaches.
 In the home opener, the Tide defeated Fresno State 41–10.
 The next week Alabama defeated Colorado State 41–23.
 In the conference opener, the Tide dominated Vanderbilt 59–0.
 The following week, Alabama manhandled Ole Miss 66–3, the most points in a game since 1979.
 The next week, Alabama went on the road and defeated Texas A&M 27–19.
 The next week, the Tide defeated Arkansas 41–9 for the 11th win in a row in the series.
 In the annual Third Saturday in October, the Tide defeated Tennessee 45–7.
 The win was the 11th consecutive victory over the Vols, tying the record set back from 1971 to 1981.
 Following the bye week, Alabama won its seventh consecutive game over rival #19 LSU 24–10.
 Alabama then traveled to Starkville and escaped with a 31–24 win over #18 Mississippi State.
 The win secured Saban's tenth consecutive season with ten or more wins.
 On Senior Day, Alabama dominated FCS opponent Mercer 56–0.
 The win gave Saban's senior class its 51st win, tying the NCAA record.
 In the Iron Bowl, the Tide suffered its first loss of the season to in-state rival #6 Auburn 26–14.
 They finished the regular season 11–1.
 On December 3, Alabama was selected to the College Football Playoff for the fourth consecutive year, becoming the first team to be selected for the playoffs after finishing second in the SEC Western division and not having a chance to play for an SEC Championship.
 They were chosen as the #4 seed and played the #1 seed Clemson Tigers at the Sugar Bowl.
 In the rematch of the previous two National Championship games, Alabama avenged the previous season's only loss, to Clemson, winning 24–6.
 The win gave Saban his first Sugar Bowl victory as Alabama's coach, ending a three-game losing streak in the bowl.
 The win secured Saban his third consecutive appearance in the College Football Playoff Championship Game.
 It also gave Saban's Senior class an NCAA-record 52nd win.
 Alabama took on the #3 seed Georgia Bulldogs in the second National Championship game between SEC schools.
-In overtime, backup quarterback Tua Tagovailoa threw the game-winning touchdown pass to DeVonta Smith for a 26–23 victory.
+In overtime, backup quarterback Tua Tagovailoa threw the game-winning touchdown pass to DeVonta Smith on a 2nd-and-26 play for a 26–23 victory.
 This was Alabama's 17th National Championship and fifth title in nine seasons.
-Saban tied Coach Bear Bryant with six National Championships for most all time in the poll era.
+Saban tied Bear Bryant with six national championships for most in the poll era.
 The Tide finished the season 13–1.